-To accomplish this task, Kamaq Wageaq founded and registered The Order of Inkari in the early 1990’s.
-And just before the turn of the millennium he was invited to this land to present a workshop on the Andean cosmovision.
+To accomplish this task, Kamaq Wageaq founded and registered The Order of Inkari in the early 1990s.
+And just before the turn of the millennium, he was invited to this land to present a workshop on the Andean cosmovision.
 He arrived in South Africa as a Master Kuraq Akulleq of the lineage of the Sacred Andean Tradition and offered the Incan path of initiation in an adapted structure of levels: Paqo, Pampa misayoq, Alto misayoq and Kuraq Akulleq.
 The Sacred Andean Tradition teachings are all about the wisdom of the Chakana, observation of Nature and living a balanced, harmonious existence on Mother Earth, Pachamama.
-As Kuraq Akulleq, Kamaq Wageaq offered to South Africans the teachings and initiation level Karpay [energy transmission] for Paqo and Pampa misayoq, during workshops organized in various cities in South Africa; but the third level, Alto misayoq initiation required the initiates to travel to Cuzco in the Peruvian Andes.
+As Kuraq Akulleq, Kamaq Wageaq offered to South Africans the teachings and initiation level Karpay [energy transmission] for Paqo and Pampa misayoq, during workshops organized in various cities in South Africa, but the third level, Alto misayoq initiation requires the initiates to travel to Cuzco in the Peruvian Andes.

 Over the past twenty-two years, 141 Alto misayoq initiates have received the seeds of the Sacred Andean Tradition directly from the Apus [Andean Mountain spirits] and the Karpay directly from Kamaq Wageaq.

 The third level of initiation is subdivided into three degrees: Ayllu alto misayoq (this initiation is only done in Peru), Llaqta alto misayoq, initiation done in South Africa, and Suyo alto misayoq, also done in South Africa.